hmxsqaq/Graphics-TinyRenderer/README.md

 - Barycentric

-[Barycentric](https://en.wikipedia.org/wiki/Barycentric_coordinate_system) is truly an useful feature of triangle which can be used to interpolation.
+[Barycentric](https://en.wikipedia.org/wiki/Barycentric_coordinate_system) is truly a useful feature of triangle which can be used to interpolation.
 Here, we just use it to check a point.

 ```c++
 // get barycentric